cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 interface ChannelEnd {
   state: ChannelEndState
   counterpartyChannelIdentifier: Identifier
-  moduleIdentifier: Identifier
+  portIdentifier: Identifier
-  counterpartyModuleIdentifier: Identifier
+  counterpartyPortIdentifier: Identifier
   nextTimeoutHeight: uint64
 }
 ```

 - The `state` is the current state of the channel end.
 - The `counterpartyChannelIdentifier` identifies the channel end on the counterparty chain.
-- The `moduleIdentifier` identifies the module which owns this channel end.
+- The `portIdentifier` identifies the module which owns this channel end.
-- The `counterpartyModuleIdentifier` identifies the module on the counterparty chain which owns the other end of the channel.
+- The `counterpartyPortIdentifier` identifies the module on the counterparty chain which owns the other end of the channel.
 - The `nextSequenceSend`, stored separately, tracks the sequence number for the next packet to be sent.
 - The `nextSequenceRecv`, stored separately, tracks the sequence number for the next packet to be received.
 - The `nextTimeoutHeight` stores the timeout height for the next stage of the handshake, used only in channel opening and closing handshakes.